jkrauth/labdevices/README.md

+# About the labdevices package

-Python package providing the software drivers for the devices in the RCS lab.
+This python package provides simple software drivers for the easy use of typical devices found in atomic physics research labs.

 ### Included Devices are from